csiAI/Annual-Sales-Report-Compass-Inc./README.md

 - Efficiency Metrics: Examination of the company's overall operational efficiency and productivity.

 An interactive Tableau dashboard can be found [here](https://public.tableau.com/app/profile/carlos.s.nchez4177/viz/AnnualSalesReportCompassInc__17206926998690/SalesDashboard).
+The Tableau file utilized to inspect and perform quality checks can be found [here](